 Professor Millward has 30 years research experience focussing on the development of a fundamental understanding of contaminant behaviour in marine systems and the uptake of pollutants by marine organisms and he has published over 100 technical papers on the subject.

-His research has received more than £1.7 million in research grants (including DTI, EA, EU, NERC) and £50,000 in commissioned work for regulatory authorities.
+His research has received research grants from funding agencies (including DTI, EA, EU, NERC) and commissioned work for regulatory authorities.
 He has successfully supervised 30 Ph.D. students, in collaboration with the Plymouth Marine Laboratory (PML) and British Maritime Technology (BMT), on the behaviour of heavy metals (e.g. As, Cd, Hg, Pb) and micro-organic pollutants (PCBs, PAHs, surfactants).
 In 1989 he was awarded a Churchill Silver Medal for his studies of the North Sea.

 His research involves examination of particle character, coupled with radiochemical techniques to evaluate the kinetics and mechanisms of particle-water interactions of contaminants.
 Evaluation of time-dependent uptake, involving a range of particle types, can be used in the development of predictive, computer-based models for contaminant transport.
 The results of these studies are being used to enhance the performance of advanced computer codes (ECoS and PISCES) which are capable of predicting the fate of contaminants in natural and polluted systems.
 Professor Millward has worked on the the Ria de Aveiro, with Portuguese colleagues, studying in the fate of Hg contamination from a chlor-alkali plant.
 His group has evaluated the impact of the construction of a tidal barrage, in Plymouth, for the Environment Agency.

 Kavinseksan, C. (2007).
 PhD "Metal Binding in Sediments and Cockles from Tropical and Temperate Estuaries".